 WebRTC Browser App Example

-In addition to the deployed demo website, the device example comes with a simple static web client.
+In addition to the deployed demo website, the device example comes with a simple static web client that demonstrates how to use Nabto Edge WebRTC with as little unrelated noise as possible.
 The source can be found beside the device source here.
 This client is based on the javascript library and on using browserify to make the node js module usable in a browser.

 To use the client, navigate to its root folder and install its dependencies using npm.
 Assuming you are in the repo root: